School of Education & Counseling

 • Experienced faculty: Work closely with top faculty who bring extensive research experience and expertise in autism spectrum disorders to the program.

-• Exceptional value: As one of the most affordable four-year private nonprofit colleges, Cambridge College enables you to save on tuition.
+• Exceptional value: As one of the most affordable four-year private nonprofit colleges, Cambridge College at Bay Path University enables you to save on tuition.

 Autism Specialist Learning Outcomes